omarcv07/NBA-Player-heights-algorithm/README.md

 If you want to test the algorithm with different heights:

- - Modify the line 44 of the index.js file and change the number to another
+ - Modify the line 44 of the index.js file and change the number value to another
  - Save the file
  - Run node index.js